raymond-lam/priority-q/README.md

 The parameters of the callback function are: the accumulated value previously returned in the last invocation of the callback, or the given `initialValue` if supplied for the first invocation; the current element being processed; the position of the current element in the priority queue; and a reference to the priority queue.

 Note that the callback function is applied to all elements of the priority queue that were present at the time of the call to `reduce`, and only those elements, even if the callback function itself adds or removes elements from the priority queue.

+### some(callback[, thisArg])

+Tests whether some element in the priority queue passes the test implemented by the provided testing function `callback`.
+The context in which the testing function is called is `thisArg`.

+The parameters of the testing function are: the current element, the position of the current element in the priority queue, and a reference to the priority queue.
+The testing function should return `true` if it is satisfied, and `false` otherwise.

 ### toJSON()